irish5100/focusstudios/site/content/products/_index.md

 ---
-title: About
+title: About Us
-type: Products
+type: About
 image: /img/products-jumbotron.jpg
 heading: What We Offer
 description: >-
  Focus Studio's is trying to give RobloxRP a whole different meaning by including the most realistic scenes for everyone to enjoy!
  Here at Focus Studio's we don't just offer realistic roleplay scenes, we offer a friendly/welcoming community so you can feel safe and secure while with us!
  We also offer realiable contact with the official staff team night & day to answer all of your questions/concerns!

 intro: